ulrich-merkel/client-side-cache/README.md

 This javascript functions are demonstrating the possibility of client side caching via javascript and html5 storage apis.
 Page resources like images, javascript files, stylesheets and html content could be saved locally in the users browser.
 On subsequent page views these resources will be taken from cache and won't be won't loaded via network.

+The given resources will be appended to the dom automatically in case of javascript and stylesheet files.
+Your are also able to append data to a specific element on the page, to load e.g. images from cache.

 ### In detail

 The logic will check your browser capabilities for storing data locally and look for an according storage type to use.
 If one of these adapters is available in your browser the given resources will be cached locally in your browser.
 On each revisite of the html page, these resources will be loaded from cache to reduce the network bandwidth.
 If there is no support for storing the data locally in your browser, the resources will be loaded via xhr and in case of css, js, img and html files appended to the dom.
 The idea for this work is based on the javascript caching component from the toolkit wink and some articles about javascript caching practices from google and other major companies.